davidch93/core/core-dto/README.md

    - `BaseDTO` define common field that exist in every data transfer object.
    - Response DTO that defined common response message from server.
    - Any common validator using JSR-303.
+   - `ValidatorService`: Service used to validate object.
+Extends this interface if you want to create custom validator services.